adityakamath1997/SpeakerLens-AI-Powered-Transcript-Analysis/README.md

 That's not all!
 SpeakerLens also features an AI-powered Q&A system to answer questions about the transcript, taking into account speaker-wise context!

-**"But Aditya," I hear you say, "Couldn't I just one of those freely available transcription tools online?"**
+**"But Aditya," I hear you say, "Couldn't I just use one of those freely available transcription tools online?"**

 Yes you could, maybe for short audio clips having a single speaker.
 But what if you have a long recording with multiple speakers?
 Think of a situation like a sales call, or a court room hearing.
 A simple transcription tool just isn't going to cut it!